dandbc/DVR_CodebookCreator/README.md

 ## 📄 License

 Distributed under the BSD 3-Clause "New" or "Revised" License.
-See `LICENSE` file for details.
+See `LICENSE.txt` for full terms.